-Contextual search What and How?
+Contextual Search: What and How?

-Contextual search What and How
+Contextual search

 A couple of months back Google updated how searches and search history affect your search results trying to make it as convenient for you as possible.